 Meet the Board

-Troy Shelden, Treasurer
+Troy Shelden, President and Treasurer

 Troy grew up on a farm in the Dakotas and currenlty is a farmland owner.
 He has lived in Alaska for the past 11 years and see’s the importance of maintaining farmland in production.
 He’s seen firsthand how development encroaches and overwhelms farmland.